CSA Workday Frequently Asked Questions

 Will you cancel workdays for bad weather?

 On CSA harvest days (Monday and Friday mornings) we will have your the harvest ready no matter what the weather, so that means we have to harvest no matter what the circumstances.
 We won’t send you out in a fierce lightening storm, but we can’t stop the harvest because of uncomfortable conditions.
 Just think of the ancient Greek historian Herodotus when he hailed the Persian mounted postal couriers: “Neither snow, nor rain, nor heat, nor gloom of night stays these courageous couriers from the swift completion of their appointed rounds.”
 Just bring a rain jacket and a water bottle and we’ll make it through together.
-But for Saturday workdays, when not under the gun to deliver produce, we may cancel in cases of extreme weather.

 Do kids count in fulfilling work requirements?